 - OPKO Share Issuance Proposal.
 The OPKO Share Issuance Proposal will be approved if the votes cast in favor of such proposal by the holders of shares of OPKO common stock present in person or represented by proxy and entitled to vote at the OPKO annual meeting exceed the votes cast against such proposal; provided that, pursuant to the NYSE's shareholder approval policy, the total votes cast on the proposal must represent over 50% of all securities entitled to vote on the proposal. - OPKO Adjournment Proposal.
-The OPKO Adjournment Proposal will be approved if the votes cast in favor of such proposal by the holders of shares of OPKO common stock present in person or represented by proxy and entitled to vote at the OPKO annual meeting exceed the votes cast against such proposal. - Q: Do OPKO's or PROLOR's officers and directors own shares of OPKO common stock that are entitled to be voted at the OPKO annual meeting? - A: Yes.
-At the close of business on July 22, 2013, OPKO's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding OPKO common stock (excluding any shares of OPKO common stock deliverable upon exercise of outstanding stock options or warrants or underlying unvested restricted stock awards) at the OPKO annual meeting, which shares represented approximately % of the OPKO common stock outstanding and entitled to vote at the OPKO annual meeting.
-Excluding shares of OPKO common stock held by PROLOR officers and directors who are also directors and executive officers of OPKO, at the close of business on July 22, 2013, PROLOR's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding OPKO common stock, which shares represented approximately % of the OPKO common stock outstanding and entitled to vote at the OPKO annual meeting.
-OPKO expects that its and PROLOR's directors and executive officers will vote their shares "FOR" approval of each of the proposals to be voted on at the OPKO annual meeting, including the OPKO Share Issuance Proposal.
-As a result, the OPKO Share Issuance Proposal and the other proposals to be voted on at the OPKO annual meeting may be approved even if a majority of OPKO's unaffiliated stockholders vote against such proposal.

-- Q: If I am a PROLOR stockholder, what am I being asked to vote on at the PROLOR special meeting? - A: If you are a holder of record of PROLOR common stock as of the close of business on July 22, 2013, you will be asked to consider and vote upon the following proposals at the PROLOR special meeting: - the PROLOR Merger Proposal; - the PROLOR Compensation Advisory Vote Proposal; - the PROLOR Adjournment Proposal; and - such other matters as may properly come before the PROLOR special meeting or any adjournment or postponement thereof.
+The OPKO Adjournment Proposal will be approved if the votes cast in favor of such proposal by the holders of shares of OPKO common stock present in person or represented by proxy and entitled to vote at the OPKO annual meeting exceed the votes cast against such proposal. - Q: Do OPKO's officers and directors own shares of OPKO common stock that are entitled to be voted at the OPKO annual meeting? - A: Yes.
+At the close of business on July 22, 2013, OPKO's directors and executive officers and their affiliates (including Dr. Frost, Dr. Hsiao and Mr. Rubin, each of whom also serves as a director of PROLOR) had the right to vote approximately 171.2 million shares of the thenoutstanding OPKO common stock (excluding any shares of OPKO common stock deliverable upon exercise of outstanding stock options or warrants or underlying unvested restricted stock awards) at the OPKO annual meeting, which shares represented approximately 50.8% of the OPKO common stock outstanding and entitled to vote at the OPKO annual meeting.
+OPKO expects that its directors and executive officers will vote their shares "FOR" approval of each of the proposals to be voted on at the OPKO annual meeting, including the OPKO Share Issuance Proposal.
+As a result, the OPKO Share Issuance Proposal and the other proposals to be voted on at the OPKO annual meeting may be approved even if a majority of OPKO's unaffiliated stockholders vote against such proposal. - Q: If I am a PROLOR stockholder, what am I being asked to vote on at the PROLOR special meeting? - A: If you are a holder of record of PROLOR common stock as of the close of business on July 22, 2013, you will be asked to consider and vote upon the following proposals at the PROLOR special meeting: - the PROLOR Merger Proposal; - the PROLOR Compensation Advisory Vote Proposal; - · the PROLOR Adjournment Proposal; and - such other matters as may properly come before the PROLOR special meeting or any adjournment or postponement thereof.